yt-dlp/yt-dlp/README.md

 ## Workarounds:
+    --encoding ENCODING             Force the specified encoding (experimental) --no-copystat                   Do not copy file metadata (mode, timestamps, etc.) when moving between volumes
+                                    This option has no effect if the original file and the target location are on the same volume.
+                                    Note: This option will override some other features such as "--mtime" and "--xattrs".
+                                    Use with caution.
-    --encoding ENCODING             Force the specified encoding (experimental) --legacy-server-connect         Explicitly allow HTTPS connection to servers that do not support RFC 5746 secure renegotiation
+    --legacy-server-connect         Explicitly allow HTTPS connection to servers that do not support RFC 5746 secure renegotiation